Can you search YouTube comments?

 What are the limits of searching YouTube comments?

-• Deleted and held comments are gone.
-Anything a creator removed, or that YouTube held for review, never reaches the API.
+- Deleted and held comments disappear.
+Anything a creator removed or that YouTube held for review, never reaches the API.
 Your index is of surviving comments, not of everything ever posted.

-• Replies are their own layer.
-Top-level comments and their replies are fetched separately.
-A tool that pulls only top-level threads silently misses the conversations, which is often where the disagreement lives.
+- Replies are their own layer.
+Top-level comments and their replies need separate calls.
+A tool that pulls only top-level threads misses the conversations, and the disagreement often lives there.

-• Comments can be disabled.
-On some videos there is nothing to search, and on channels aimed at children they are off by default.
+- A creator can turn comments off.
+On some videos there is nothing to search and on channels aimed at children they are off by default.

 None of this makes comment search unreliable.
 It makes it a research tool with known edges, which is a different thing from a magic answer box.
-The practical upshot: treat comment counts as directional rather than exact, and read the actual comments behind any number before you act on it.
+So treat comment counts as directional, not exact.
+Read the comments behind any number before you act on it.

 Can you search YouTube comments by user?

-Partly, and it depends whose comments you mean.
+In part.
+It depends whose comments you mean.
 Finding your own comments is a settings problem, answered above.
-Finding every comment a particular person left on a channel is a search problem, and YouTube does not expose it: there is no "show me this user's comments here" view, and the API returns an author name attached to each comment rather than a way to query by author.
+Finding every comment one person left on a channel is a search problem, and YouTube keeps it closed.
+No "show me this user's comments here" view exists.
+The API attaches an author name to each comment and offers no way to query by author.

-Once a channel's comments are indexed, filtering by author becomes trivial, because the author is just another field on every stored comment.
+Once an index covers a channel's comments, filtering by author becomes easy.
+The author is one more field on every stored comment.
 This is how creators identify the people who show up in the comments of every upload, which is a more useful list than subscriber count.

 Which YouTube comment search tool is best?

-• One video, one keyword, right now: Ctrl+F. It is free and already installed.
+- One video and one keyword, right now: Ctrl+F. It is free and already installed.

-• One video, every comment: a comment-search extension or web tool.
-YCS if you want it inline on the video page, Hadzy or CommentShark if you would rather paste a URL and get a searchable table.
+- One video, every comment: a comment-search extension or web tool.
+YCS puts it inline on the video page.
+Hadzy and CommentShark take a URL and hand back a searchable table.

-• Every video on a channel: an indexed search.
-This is the only category that answers "which episode", and it is the only one you pay for, because someone has to store and re-index the comments.
+- Every video on a channel: an indexed search.
+This is the only category that answers "which episode".
+It is also the only one you pay for, because someone has to store and re-index the comments.

-• Every video, plus what the creator said: an index that holds transcripts and comments together, so an answer can join the two.
+- Every video plus what the creator said: one index holds transcripts and comments together, so an answer can join the two.

 Be suspicious of any tool that promises channel-wide comment search for free.
-The YouTube Data API meters requests, storage costs money, and re-indexing is continuous.
-Free tools in this category are single-video tools, which is fine, as long as that is the problem you have.
+The YouTube Data API meters requests, storage costs money and re-indexing is continuous.
+Free tools in this category handle one video.
+That is fine when one video is the problem you have.

 Why do creators search their own comments?